vipotin/AdobeXD-project/README.md

 4. Select a special diet (only gluten-free works for now)
 5. Search

-Now you will see recipes that match your search
+Now you will see recipes that match your search.
+Open recipe for detailed information.

 **Favorites**

 1. Click the star in the right corner of a recipe
 2. Open favorites view from the tab bar below
-3. Remove a favorite recipe by clicking the star again

 **Prototype link**